HS remission: Bacteriophage therapy & Intermittent fasting

 Month 4 after taking the phages I noticed the appearance of 2 isolated flares.
 Unlike the normal duration of the flares (which was weeks and sometimes over a month), these seemed to have come and go within days.
 What was interesting is that their presence was with the absence of pain.
 From the 2, only one had opened, when normally all flares would open.

-At this point I had changed my intake process by switching the water and soda mix to taking phages either half an hour prior to food intake or 2 hours post food intake.
-I also started to apply bandages with phages directly onto the open flares, to maximize that chances of the bacteriophages getting to the site where the appropriate bacteria were located.
+At this point, I had changed my intake process by switching the water and soda mix to taking phages either half an hour prior to food intake or 2 hours post food intake.
+I also started to apply bandages with phages directly onto the open flares, to maximize the chances of the bacteriophages getting to the site where the appropriate bacteria were located.